TheoGachet/TheoGachet/README.md

 ### 👨‍💻 About Me
-I am a French student at École des Mines de Saint-Étienne, currently pursuing my engineering degree in Computer Science, and passionate about Machine Learning and Data Science.
-With a strong foundation in mathematics and programming, I strive to solve real-world problems and contribute to innovative projects.
-You can view my full resume [here](http://theogachet.com/resume-theo-gachet).
+Currently working as an AI intern at the European Space Agency (ESA), I am a French student pursuing a Double Master in Machine Learning at Polytechnique Montréal (Canada) after 2 years at École des Mines de Saint-Étienne (France).
+Passionate about computer science and mathematics, I'm driven to explore and develop AI solutions that transform our technological interactions and expand the frontiers of space exploration.
+For more details, you can view my full resume [here](http://theogachet.com/resume-theo-gachet).

 <!--
 ### 📚 Projects